 So it was with a mixture of irritation, disbelief, and something akin to shock that I watched the exact opposite happen.
 In the span of only a couple of years Global Warming graduated from footnote, of interest only to nerds and weather enthusiasts, to MOST IMPORTANT ISSUE EVER!
 Eventually, absolutely everybody got in on the act.
 The Drumbeat of Doom, coming from every quarter, was endless and deafening.
 And as the planet-in-peril narrative hardened so did my opposition to it.
 Ambivalence gave way to uncompromising, hard-edged skepticism, supported by reasoning and evidence of course, but seasoned, admittedly, with more than a little attitude.

 In retrospect, it could hardly have been otherwise because the issue had something for everyone.
 If you had an axe to grind, Global Warming was your baby.
 It seemed the perfect symbol of fatal human folly.
 It made a most excellent vehicle for moralistic bloviation.
-All things bright and beautiful and innocent were threatened by it.
+All things bright and beautiful were threatened by it.
+Innocent, highly photogenic victims abounded.
 Oh those poor polar bears!
 It was made-to-order melodrama; Snidely Whiplash versus Polly Pureheart.
 The headlines practically wrote themselves: Big Oil Destroys Planet; Wealthy, Selfish First World to Blame.
 It was terrific political theater, and everyone got a chance to score easy virtue points.

 The release in 2006 of former Vice President Al Gore’s documentary An Inconvenient Truth marked the full emergence of the Alarmist movement.
 A powerhouse of top-notch propaganda, An Inconvenient Truth deftly employed a one-two punch of emotional imagery and scary graphics to push the issue of Climate Change to center stage.
 It was the most-watched documentary of all time, and probably also the most influential.
 Millions of fence-straddlers found themselves converts to the Cause after a single viewing.
 The movie even managed, momentarily, to rattle this writer’s rather hardened cage.